Relating to Real Estate

 In Pulte Home Corp. v.
 Montgomery County, Maryland, 2017 WL 3701848 (D. Md.
 Aug.
-25, 2017), the United States District Court for the District of Maryland rejected developer Pulte Home Corporation’s claims that the County’s downzoning of property, imposition of new restrictions, and denial of water and sewer service amounted to a taking or violated Pulte’s rights.
-The County’s actions will allow Pulte to develop only 93 of its 541 acres.
+25, 2017), the U.S. District Court for the District of Maryland rejected developer Pulte Home Corporation’s claims that the county’s downzoning of property, imposition of new restrictions, and denial of water and sewer service amounted to a taking or violated Pulte’s rights.
+The county’s actions will allow Pulte to develop only 93 of its 541 acres.

-From 2009 to 2012, Pulte requested changes to the County Water and Sewer Plan to move the project forward and submitted a “Pre-Application Concept Plan” for the project to the County; however, the County refused to act on the submissions.
-In 2014, the County amended its Master Plan for the area which included an increased limit on impervious surface, additional open space requirements, and a downzoning of the property from residential to agricultural classifications.
+From 2009 to 2012, Pulte requested changes to the County Water and Sewer Plan to move the project forward and submitted a “Pre-Application Concept Plan” for the project to the county; however, the county refused to act on the submissions.
+In 2014, the county amended its Master Plan for the area, which included an increased limit on impervious surface, additional open space requirements and a downzoning of the property from residential to agricultural classifications.
 The cumulative effect of these changes was that Pulte could now develop only 17 percent of its property.

-The court held that the plaintiffs had no constitutionally protected entitlement to develop the property according to the County’s original zoning and that the County had a rational basis for rezoning the property to protect sensitive watersheds in the area.
+The court held that the plaintiffs had no constitutionally protected entitlement to develop the property according to the county’s original zoning and that the county had a rational basis for rezoning the property to protect sensitive watersheds in the area.
 The judge held that the plaintiffs were not deprived of “all economically beneficial use” of their property because 93 acres were still developable and the deprivation was not sufficient to amount to a taking.
-The court further stated that Pulte’s investment was “highly speculative”; it knew that development was dependent on receiving approval for water and sewer, and the County had significant discretion in land use decisions.
+The court further stated that Pulte’s investment was “highly speculative”; it knew that development was dependent on receiving approval for water and sewer, and the county had significant discretion in land use decisions.

-Pulte and Shiloh Farm have filed an appeal of the district court’s decision to the U.S. Court of Appeals for the Fourth Circuit.
+Pulte and Shiloh Farm have filed an appeal of the District Court’s decision to the U.S. Court of Appeals for the Fourth Circuit.

 Commentary: The reasoning behind the court’s decision makes it very difficult for developers to plan projects of any significant size and leaves developers open to the risk that local jurisdictions will change the rules that are in effect at the time they are planning a project.
 Although it appears that Pulte attempted to work with local officials and participated in County Council meetings and hearings, those efforts did not help with respect to this project.